tung/ruggrogue/book/items.md

 Items can have any number of effects according to the components attached to the item and the targets.

 **Nutrition** is added to the target if the target entity has a `Stomach` component to fill.
-The `fullness` field of that `Stomach` component is filled according to the amount stated in the item's `Nutrition` component, generally only found on rations.
+The `fullness` field of that `Stomach` component is filled according to the amount stated in the item's `Nutrition` component that found only on rations.

 **Healing** is applied if the item has a `ProvidesHealing` component and the target has a `CombatStats` component.
 If the target is at less than full health, the hit points of that target are restored by the amount stated in the `ProvidesHealing` component, up to maximum hit points.